 😊 Assume positive intent: When communicating remotely it’s easy for misunderstandings to happen.
 Everyone needs to come to the table assuming everyone else has the best possible intentions and is working towards the same ultimate goal.

-💡 Value curiosity: Asking questions should always be seen as a way to deepen understanding.
+❓ Value curiosity: Asking questions should always be seen as a way to deepen understanding.
 By the same token, asking questions should never be weaponized or used to derail something you don’t like.
-Seek to understand before being understood.
+Questions land better when there’s a shared belief in seeking to understand before being understood.
+This simple practice creates a psychologically safe workplace where people know they will be heard, rather than shouted over.

-🏳️🌈 Choose diversity: If you want creative outcomes to problems, you need a team with unique and different experiences.
+️🦄 Choose diversity: If you want creative problem-solving, you need a team with unique and different experiences.
 You never know which experience or thought will help produce the best outcome, so you should always choose diversity.
 Research even shows that diverse teams are smarter.
-But diverse teams should be empowered to freely speak up and own their perspectives without fear of reprisal or loss of social capital.
+Diverse teams should be empowered to freely speak up and own their perspectives without fear of reprisal or loss of social capital.

 👑 Champion your people: If you’re going to be honest and upfront with criticism, you need to match it with honest and forthcoming praise and recognition.